schorschie/schorschie.github.io/_posts/2020-05-10-corona_update.md

 ---
-layout: page
+layout: post
-title: Covid-19
+title: Covid-19 Update
+date:   2020-05-10 15:41:42 +0200
-logistic_curve: ./assets/images/200509_corona.png
+logistic_curve: /assets/images/200510_corona.png
 mathjax: true
+categories: Corona, Covid, update
 ---

+Today I noticed, that the prediction estimated to low for today, so the speed of the infections seems to increase again.

 ## Prediction of Cases in Germany